 Emergency Repair

-When required, Cinergy will perform emergency repairs, including live line, bare hand work, on all transmission structures and associated equipment, that could include temporary repair of the damaged equipment followed by permanent repair when replacement equipment is available.
+When required, PSI Energy will perform emergency repairs, including live line, bare hand work, on all transmission structures and associated equipment, that could include temporary repair of the damaged equipment followed by permanent repair when replacement equipment is available.
 This repair will be provided on an as-needed basis at the appropriate hourly labor rate (see Labor Rate Table).
 Materials and equipment will be provided at cost (including freight and handling) plus fifteen percent (15%).
 Emergency repairs will be pre approved at $5,000.00 or less.
 Repairs exceeding $5,000.00 will be submitted to the Buyer for approval prior to being performed.

 Emergency Response

-Emergency response on all transmission structures and associated equipment will be performed within a 1 hour verbal response time, and a 3 hour “man on site” response time to assess damages.
+Emergency response on all transmission structures and associated equipment will be performed within a one hour verbal response time, and a three hour “man on site” response time will assess damages.
 Repairs to proceed upon a mutually agreed upon timetable based upon the damage assessment.

+The times quoted for normal and emergency response shall be used as standard time frames for response to a scheduled or emergency request for services.
+PSI Energy retains the right to waive the response times or equipment commitments for the contract in the event of a PSI Energy declared emergency situation, that necessitates the personnel or equipment may be needed for a PSI Energy system emergency or disaster.
+In the event that an occurrence of this nature would prevent the contract response, PSI Energy will make every effort available to it to respond to the contract as soon as the resources are made available.

 Part D: Additional Equipment

-The buyer will stock the following spare parts, in the related quantities.
+The Buyer will stock the following spare parts, in the related quantities.

 Equipment Spares/Replacement:

 GE Alps Relay (1)